gazpachoking/jsonref/README.rst

 This library lets you use a data structure with JSON reference objects, as if the references had been replaced with the referent data.
 The references are evaluated lazily, so nothing is dereferenced until it is used.
-This also means recursive references are supported, as long as you do not try to iterate over the entire (infinite) data structure.
+Recursive references are supported, and create recursive python data structures.
+(This means python's built-in recursive representation with :func:`repr` works.)

 .. code-block:: python